gjpelletier/stepAIC/README.md

 ![StackingRegressor_residuals](https://github.com/user-attachments/assets/8f2afcf7-a393-4c49-86ca-6114743b2866)

-Note that the stacking regression was able to find a final model with greater skill than the methods used in Examoles 1-4.
+Note that the stacking regression was able to find a final model with greater skill than the methods used in Examples 1-4.